FObersteiner/pyFuppes/README.md

 ## License

-GPLv3 - Free as in "free speech", not as in "beer".
-See LICENSE file in the root directory of the repository.
+LGPLv3 - see LICENSE file in the root directory of the repository.

 ## Installation